Cradcliff187/project-crew-connect/docs/archive/calendar-setup-history/SCHEDULING_FIX_DEPLOYMENT.md

 1. ✅ Schedule items can be created from both the scheduling page and projects page
 2. ✅ Schedule items are saved to the database with all fields
 3. ✅ The UI no longer shows 404 errors
+4. ✅ No more database column errors
+5. ✅ Authentication works properly with session cookies
-4. ✅ Mock calendar event IDs are generated
+6. ✅ Mock calendar event IDs are generated

 ### What Still Needs Implementation: